ciccio42/openvla-oft/README.md

 # Fine-Tuning Vision-Language-Action Models: Optimizing Speed and Success

 # Note
-This is a fork from the original TinyVLA project
+This is a fork from the original OpenVLA-OFT project

 **Project website: https://openvla-oft.github.io/**